chef-boneyard/chef-web-docs-2016/step_resource/step_resource_log_set_debug.rst

 .. code-block:: ruby

-   log "a debug string" do
+   log 'a debug string' do
      level :debug
    end